braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 If you need to delete or suppress users, note that [Segment's user delete feature](https://segment.com/docs/privacy/user-deletion-and-suppression/#which-destinations-can-i-send-deletion-requests-to) **is** mapped to the Braze [`/users/delete` endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_delete/).
 Note that verification of these deletions could take up to 30 days.

 You must ensure that you select a common user identifier between Braze and Segment (as in `external_id`).
-Once you've initiated a deletion request with Segment, you can view the status within the deletion requests tab in your Segment dashboard.
+After you've initiated a deletion request with Segment, you can view the status within the deletion requests tab in your Segment dashboard.

 ## Segment replays